zhangyanyu0722/Install-Ubuntu-14.04-16.04-on-Alienware/README.md

 Note that `Boot List Option` should be `UEFI` (it's the default).

-## Get the latest Ubuntu 14.04 and write it to a bootable pendrive
+## Get the latest Ubuntu 14.04 or Ubuntu 16.04 and write it to a bootable pendrive
 I got my image from the [official Ubuntu releases link](http://releases.ubuntu.com/14.04/) scrolling down to find [ubuntu-14.04.5-desktop-amd64.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-amd64.iso).
 I used Firefox + DownThemAll! addon to download it faster.